arlonproj/arlon/docs/installation.md

 # Installation

+For a quickstart minimal demonstration setup, follow the instructions to set up a KIND based testbed with Arlon and ArgoCD running  [here](https://github.com/arlonproj/arlon/blob/main/testing/README.md).

+Please follow the manual instructions in [this](#customised-setup) section for a customised setup or refer the instructions for automated installation [here](#automatic-setup).

+# Pre-requisites

+- A 'Management cluster'.
+You can use any Kubernetes cluster that you have admin access to.
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) command line tool is installed and is in your path
+- Have a valid [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file (default location is `~/.kube/config`).
+- `KUBECONFIG` environment variable is pointing to the right file and the context is set properly
+- A hosted Git repository that will be used to store arlon artifacts, with at least a `README` file present.
+- Pre-requisites for supported Cluster API infrastructure providers (AWS and Docker as of now).

+# Automatic Setup

+## 1. Download Arlon CLI

 Arlon CLI downloads are provided on GitHub.
 The CLI is not a self-contained standalone executable though.
 It is required to point the CLI to a management cluster and set up the Arlon controller in this management cluster.

-For a quickstart minimal demonstration setup, follow the instructions to set up a KIND based testbed with Arlon and ArgoCD running  [here](https://github.com/arlonproj/arlon/blob/main/testing/README.md).

-Please follow the manual instructions in [this](#customised-setup) section for a customised setup or refer the instructions for automated installation [here](#automatic-setup).
+* Download the CLI for the [latest release](https://github.com/arlonproj/arlon/releases/latest) from GitHub.
+Currently, Linux and MacOS operating systems are supported.
+* Uncompress the tarball, rename it as `arlon` and add to your PATH
+* Run `arlon verify` to check for prerequisites.
+* Run `arlon install` to install any missing prerequisites.

+## 2. Setup Arlon

+Arlon CLI provides an `init` command to install "itself" on a management cluster.
+This command performs a basic setup of `argocd`(if needed) and `arlon` controller.
+If `argocd` is already installed, it assumes that `admin` password is the same as in `argocd-initial-admin-secret` ConfigMap and that `argocd` resides in the `argocd` namespace.
+Similar assumptions are made for detecting Arlon installation as well: assuming that the existence of `arlon` namespace means Arlon controller exists.

+* To start the installation process, run the following command `arlon init -e --username <GIT_USER> --repoURL <WORKSPACE_URL> --password <GIT_PASSWORD> --examples -y`.
+* This installs the controller, argocd(if not already present)
+* `-e` flag adds basecluster manifests to the <WORKSPACE_URL> for using the given credentials.
+To not add examples, just remove the `-e` flag.
+* The `-y` flag refers to silent installation, which is useful for scripts.
+For an interactive installation, exclude the `-y` or `--no-confirm` flag.

-# Customised Setup
+# Customized Setup

+Use the customized setup if you would like to understand and potentially customize the different steps of the Arlon installation.
+For example, if you'd like to use Arlon with an existing instalation of ArgoCD.

 ## Management cluster

 You can use any Kubernetes cluster that you have admin access to.
 Ensure:

 - `kubectl` is in your path
-- `KUBECONFIG` is pointing to the right file and the context set properly
+- `KUBECONFIG` is pointing to the right file and the context is set properly

 ## ArgoCD